 How planning decisions are made

-The development management system helps to balance the need for uses of land and buildings such as homes, offices, factories and schools with the wish to protect and improve the environment.
+The development management system balances the use of land and buildings for homes, offices, factories and schools with the need to protect and improve the environment.

-- The Regional Development Strategy (RDS) for Northern Ireland 2025
+- Regional Development Strategy (RDS) for Northern Ireland 2025

 - Development Plans

 - third party correspondence

 - material considerations – genuine planning considerations which must be related to the purpose of planning legislation

 The applicant is a person or organisation making a planning proposal to their local council.
 They pay a planning application fee to the council.
 If possible, an applicant should discuss their ideas early with neighbours who might be affected.

 If their planning proposal is approved, the applicant gets planning permission.
 They must obey any conditions attached when they build property or develop a site.